Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Oh.

-And they didn't make it the 320Ks in eight days.
+And they didn't make it the 320Ks in eight days?

 No.

-Fucking hell, that took me a year.
+That took me a year.

-Just out of laziness, to be honest.
+Just had a laziness, to be honest.

 I'm big on rest days.

-Thankfully, halfway through the war,
+Thankfully, half her through the war,

-the Italians decided to switch sides
+the Italians decided to switch sides,

-and Captain de Villa was taken to Rome
+and Captain DeVia was taken to Rome

-to help negotiate with the Allies.
+to help negotiate with the Allies,

-They let him go.
+so let him go.

 And he finally made it back to England in 1943.